-- To restore and sustain living constituents of a functioning native system and - 2.
+- 1. To restore and sustain living constituents of a functioning native system and - 2.
 To optimize the interplay of human use with native habitat large or small, rural or urban.

-This is about sustained efforts to learn-by-doing on an ongoing basis, of how to undo the damage of neglect, to accomplish something important.
+This is about sustained efforts to learn-by-doing on an ongoing basis, of how to undo the damage of neglect and restore functional, productive, and varietal systems.
 It is a process of discovery of how the world around us really works.
 It is a wonderful motivator for both children and young adults.
 Join me in this walk, as we explore how things look in our back yard.

-For nearly 25 years, out of what at this point could only be called Pyrrhic sentimentality (or extreme hubris), our family has been converting our mere 14 acres back to native plant habitat (the name "The Wildergarten" was on our plot plan when we applied for a building permit in 1990).
+For nearly 25 years, out of what could be called Pyrrhic sentimentality (or extreme hubris), our family has been converting our mere 14 acres back to native plant habitat (the name "The Wildergarten" was on our plot plan when we applied for a building permit in 1990).
+A landscape that then hosted perhaps 60 species, is now approaching 400.